clean-css/clean-css/README.md

 * Node.js 6.x and 8.x are officially no longer supported;
 * `transform` callback in level-1 optimizations is removed in favor of new [plugins](#plugins) interface;
 * changes default Internet Explorer compatibility from 10+ to >11, to revert the old default use `{ compatibility: 'ie10' }` flag;
+* changes default `rebase` option from `true` to `false` so URLs are not rebased by default.
+Please note that if you set `rebaseTo` option it still counts as setting `rebase: true` to preserve some of the backward compatibility.

 And on the new features side of things: